lusingander/serie/docs/src/features/user-command.md

 - `silent`
   - Executes the command in the background without opening a view.
   - This is useful for operations that don't require checking output, such as deleting branches or adding tags.
+- `suspend`
+  - Executes the command by suspending the application.
+  - This is useful for interactive commands that require terminal control, such as `git commit --amend` (which opens an editor) or `git diff` with a pager.

 To define a user command, you need to configure the following two settings:
 - Keybinding definition.
 Specify the key to execute each user command.